 “No. No. No,” he complained, afraid of the size.
 Yet his butt hole was pulsating in anticipation.
 I rolled him back on top, pulled my knees up, and let him sink into me again.
 Every time he got close, I reversed the positions and teased his hole with my tip.
 He couldn’t help himself from trying to suck me in.
 I always rolled over to let him back into me before pushing too far into him.
 It went on like this for at least thirty minutes.
 We had moved out from beneath the lean-to and were rolling on the grassy hammock.
 Dirt, leaves and sticks were stuck to us as we kept changing positions.
 I worried that all the time of no sex in the Program would make my load too much for him to handle.
 I visualized it coming out his mouth, nose and ears.
 I pulled out just in time to cum all over his back.
 It flew into his face as he was turned to watch me.
 He pushed me backwards, entered me and shot multiple times up my ass, finally collapsing.
-I dragged him into the swamp, and we washed off.
+I dragged him into the swamp.
+We washed off.
 He clung to me exhausted.
 Looking over his shoulder, I saw the strangest thing.
 Four round protuberances swimming right at us, twenty yards away.

 “Gator,’ I yelled, barely waking him up.
 Holding him, I ran for the bank.
 He was looking backwards and saw the ‘gator.